 Notes

-• Don’t skip the kasuri methi—it’s the “secret” ingredient that makes palak paneer taste like restaurant-style.
-Find it in Indian grocery stores or online.
+• Don’t skip the kasuri methi.
+It’s the finishing move that makes palak paneer taste like restaurant-style.
+Find it at Indian grocery stores.

-• For a smoother sauce, blend longer.
+• For smoother sauce, blend longer.
 For more texture, pulse just a few times.

 Nutrition